kevinadhiguna/bruce/README.md

 Note: You can also run it with python3.
 In case of that, just replace `python` with `python3`.
 4. Enter your password then wait until python will crack your password!

-## What is the difference between sbf.py and sbf2.py ?
+## What is the difference between sbf.py, sbf-num.py, and sbf2.py ?

 `sbf2.py` is slightly advanced than `sbf.py` and it includes all printable characters.
+Meanwhile, you can make use of `sbf-num.py` when cracking a number-only password.